pylhc/pylhc.github.io/docs/resources/tricks.md

     Fill out the other fields to your liking.
     You can even create a shortcut on the screen, from the right-click menu on the newly created connection.

-!!! example "Alternative way to create configuration (Windows)"
+!!! example "Alternative way to create configuration"

     1. Create a file with the ending `.xw32`, e.g on the desktop
     2. Fill it with